wpm-mh/Lenovo-K6-NOTE-LInTools/README.md

-# Lenovo K6 NOTE Bootloader unlock script by Marcel 'WPMaster' Halczyński (C)
+# Lenovo K6 NOTE Linux Tools by Marcel 'WPMaster' Halczyński (C)

+# WHAT YOU CAN DO

+With this script you can:

+* Unlock Bootloader
+* Install custom recovery (TWRP)

 # QUICK START